cochiletSerban/interview-god/angular/change-detection/Angular-change-detection.md

 Our NgZone context will look something like this<br><br>
 ![](img/setIntervalNgZone.png)

 As we can see this is very problematic as after every setInterval Zone.JS signals Angular to run a change detection cycle.
-This can cause an incredible performance impact especially if the app doesn't use `ChangeDetectionStrategy.OnPush`, running this type of code inside NgZone can cause a lot of to-solve bugs and odd behaviors especially if 3rd party libraries are being used in the project.
+This can cause an incredible performance impact especially if the app doesn't use `ChangeDetectionStrategy.OnPush`, running this type of code inside NgZone can cause a lot of hard to-solve bugs and odd behaviors especially if 3rd party libraries are being used in the project.

-It is not common to use setInterval or setTimeOut in our Angular apps but we might want to use 3rd party 3D libraries such as theejs or webGL.
+It is not common to use setInterval or `setTimeOut` in our Angular apps but we might want to use 3rd party 3D libraries such as [threejs](https://threejs.org/) or webGL.
 This libs use a lot the `requestAnimationFrame()` microtask.
 To avoid unwanted change detection cycles angular provides us access to `NgZone`.
 Using it we can run async heavy code "outside angular" in the parent\global Zone form which NgZone was forked.

 Therefore our NgZone context will look like this now. <br><br>
 ![](img/runOutsideAngular.png)

-We can access the NgZone service in a component by injecting it through the component's constructor:
+We can access the NgZone service in a component by injecting it via the component's constructor:

 ```typescript
 import { Component, NgZone } from "@angular/core";